 Lincoln Park Zoo Zoolights

 For the past 25 years, the Lincoln Park Zoo has put on the Zoolights festival featuring holiday light displays throughout the zoo.
 This event features around 2.5 million lights and other holiday festivities such as holiday crafts and Santa Claus.
-Zoolights runs from 4:30 pm to 10 pm November 19 through January 1, but is closed on Thanksgiving, Christmas Eve, and Christmas Day.
-Tickets are $5 and admission is free on Mondays.
+Zoolights runs from November 21, 2025 through January 4, 2026 from 4:30 pm to 9 pm Mondays, Wednesdays, Thursdays, and Sundays and 4:30 pm to 10 pm on Fridays and Saturdays and select special dates.
+Admission is free with registration on Mondays and tickets cost $7-$12 depending on the day.

 Illumination – Tree Lights at the Morton Arboretum

 The Morton Arboretum covers more than 50 acres in Lisle, IL and during the Christmas season, the trees of the arboretum are lit up for its Illumination festival.
 This a different kind of Christmas light display as the trees themselves are not decorated with holiday lights.
 Rather, interactive lighting effects are used to illuminate the trees as visitors walk down the path.
 The lights highlight the beauty of the trees and holiday music accentuates the display.
-This event runs from November 19 through January 2 and visitors must buy a ticket to attend.
+This event is open now and runs through January 3, 2026, visitors must buy a ticket to attend.

 Chicago Botanic Garden Lightscape in Glencoe

-Lightscape is a holiday light display at the Chicago Botanic Garden in Glencoe that features thousands of twinkling lights, music, and a fire garden.
-The display also includes the iconic Winter Cathedral.
-This event runs from November 11 through January 8 from 4:30 to 11 pm.
+Lightscape is a holiday light display at the Chicago Botanic Garden in Glencoe that features thousands of twinkling lights, music, and a fire garden as well as the iconic Winter Cathedral.
+The trail through the display is different this year from previous years and features new installations being shown in the U.S. for the first time.
+This event runs from November 14 through January 4 from 4:30 to 10:30 pm.
 Visitors must buy tickets.

 Kohlights at Kohl Children’s Museum